ST. CLAIR SHORES

 September 2014: EPA completed the remedial design for the cleanup plan selected in the May 2014 Interim ROD.

 UPDATE ON CURRENT ACTIVITIES

-Site-wide Remedial Investigation (ongoing)
+Site-wide Remedial Investigation

 Another step in the campaign to clean up the Ten-Mile Drain Site is a comprehensive long-term investigation of the entire site.
 Previous studies have focused on the storm sewer system at the intersection of Bon Brae Street and Harper Avenue.
 In April 2013, EPA began a comprehensive site-wide study, called a “remedial investigation” (RI).
-EPA conducted residential and commercial sampling during the first phase of site-wide RI, and additional residential sampling during the second phase.
-This investigation will determine how widespread the PCB contamination is and how much the contamination has traveled beyond the drain and canals.
+EPA conducted residential and commercial sampling during the first phase of the site-wide RI, and conducted additional residential sampling during the second phase.
+The site-wide RI will determine how widespread the PCB contamination is and how much the contamination has traveled beyond the drain and canals.
 A site-wide feasibility study will then be conducted to develop cleanup options for the remaining contaminants at the site, after the high PCB concentrations at the bottom of the manhole vaults have been dealt with.

 In early July 2010, EPA officials met one-on-one with area residents and officials to discuss their concerns about the ongoing investigation at the Ten-Mile Drain Site.
 Based on the results of those interviews, EPA prepared a Community Involvement Plan (CIP) for the site.
 The purpose of the CIP is to provide EPA with information about community concerns and enhance communication between residents and EPA.
 The CIP will be a living document that will evolve based on input from the community and as the investigation and cleanup process continues.
 Community involvement is crucial to the development of the plan.

 The following is a list of the EPA's community involvement activities since 2011: